patrickmelville/monster-battle/README.md

 - Teacher will plugin the code for each student and watch the mayhem in the tournament class

 # todo list
+ - create the battle method
  - refine attacks/defenses for each class
- - - 1 attack & 1 def for human/monster
- - - 1 special ability for h/m subclasses (4 total)
- - - 1 for each interface
- - create the battle method
  - include an image for the objects, must be a 200x200 png/jpg
  -